nih-cfde/training-and-engagement/TrainingPlanV3.md

   (currently provided through google forms);
 	+ Post-training surveys on improved knowledge, learning goals, tutorial format and content, and use case gaps in the training videos (currently provided through google forms).
-	+ Conduct Remote interviews with learners both before and after training
+	+ Conduct remote interviews with learners both before and after training
     	+ Secure any approvals for human data collection
     	+ Collect contact information from learners